binSaed/ESP32-Home/README.md

 # ESP32-Home
-using ESP32 to controll light from web server and apple home
+using ESP32 to control light from web server and apple home

 ## Parts
 * [Esp32](https://amzn.eu/d/8BGa214)